joshgerdes/jekyll-uno/_posts/2021-04-18-azure-devops-and-creating-your-cloud-adoption-framework.md

 These are guidelines, and they do not need to be followed to the letter; however, in my opinion, they offer an excellent base to build your cloud adoption and implementations upon.

-I have extracted the following files, in case you prefer to start with Excel or want to take a look at the Epics, Features and Tasks that come with these projects:
+[Share] I have extracted the following files, in case you prefer to start with Excel or want to take a look at the Epics, Features and Tasks that come with these projects:
 * [CAF Strategy-Plan-Ready-Gov Team - Epics](https://luke.geek.nz/uploads/files/AzureDevOpsDemoGenerator/CAF Strategy-Plan-Ready-Gov Team - Epics.csv "CAF Strategy-Plan-Ready-Gov Team - Epics"){:target="_blank"}
 * [Windows Virtual Desktop Guidance](https://luke.geek.nz/uploads/files/AzureDevOpsDemoGenerator/WVD_Guidance.csv "Windows Virtual Desktop Guidance"){:target="_blank"}
 * [Cloud Adoption](https://luke.geek.nz/uploads/files/AzureDevOpsDemoGenerator/CloudAdoption.csv "Cloud Adoption"){:target="_blank"}